 The cautionary tale

 Most organizations that have, or are thinking about implementing, robust security toolsets do not have a large enough security team for individualized and specialized roles across all security domains.
 Rather, most security professionals are wearing multiple hats, and have a never-ending to-do list and realistically too many responsibilities for one person to manage.

-To avoid this, start by using a product, like Incydr, that can give you visibility into your data risk exposure.
+To avoid this, try implementing a data protection solution that can give you visibility into all your data risk exposure (or, try before you buy with Incydr's 4-week trial).
 This will provide you with a baseline understanding of your organization’s data exposure vulnerabilities and insider threats.
 Once you have this foundation in place to assess your risk posture, you will be in a good position to start protecting your data from insider threats – the easy way.

 The cost of complexity

 On the opposite end of the easy way paradox, is the hard way.
 The hard way has high costs and complexity due to two main contributing factors:

 - Most tools traditionally used to solve for insider threats require extensive amounts of time from a maintenance perspective.
 Maintaining infrastructure, updating agents, ensuring agents aren’t causing conflicts on endpoints – this all takes a lot of time and effort.
 The more tools an organization has, the more time the security team needs to spend just keeping them functioning.
 We have all heard the stories of teams who constantly spend their resources just to get tools to do no harm, which inhibits you from using the tools for their intended purpose.